-2017 has brought with it back to back news about data security breaches around the world: criminal charges brought due to the hacking of over 500 million Yahoo accounts, American Express notified customers that their information may have been compromised, and the infamous Ransomware attack, which created havoc around the world, as it affected data security in government agencies, universities, hospitals, and private businesses in about 150 countries.
+2017 brought with it back to back news about data security breaches around the world.
+Criminal charges brought due to the hacking of over 500 million Yahoo accounts, American Express notified customers that their information may have been compromised, and the infamous Ransomware attack, which created havoc around the world, as it affected data security in government agencies, universities, hospitals, and private businesses in about 150 countries.

 This is why, despite the traditional ways to protect your data (firewalls, updating software, backing up information, scanning for viruses, etc…), you need to up your game to cover all your bases.
 This is where data masking comes in.